-…look for these on the sidewalk all around town to find last year’s fabulous Eat Local Participants!
+…look for these on the sidewalk all around town to find this year’s fabulous Eat Local Participants!

 Who: Locally owned independent restaurants, grocers, the Durango Farmers Market, local food non-profits